erikpukinskis/issue-bond/README.md

   "$10" )
 ```

-Then the bond can be purchased and executed:
+The bond is purchased and executed:

 ```javascript
 var investorId = issueBond.registerInvestor(